 Pre-entry access to our SENCo is limited.
-As a busy school with a large Inclusion Department, our SENCo is kept very busy working with our current students, their parents and our staff.
+As a busy school with a large Inclusion Department, our SENCo's focus must be working with our current students, their parents and our staff.
 You will appreciate that we have many enquiries from parents of pupils with SEND and, if our SENCo were to meet all of them, they would have little time to carry out their essential duties.
-We offer several Open Days and Tours throughout the year and members of our Inclusion Department are available during these.
+We offer several Open Days throughout the year and tours, where members of our Inclusion Department are available.
 They will be happy to answer any queries you may have.

-You may have further queries you would like to discuss with us; we will do our very best to answer you as soon as possible but, as a busy school with a limited infrastructure, we may take a day or two to respond.
-We ask that you consider any questions you have in advance as we cannot offer unlimited access to our Inclusion or Admissions Departments.
+You may have further queries you would like to discuss with us; we will do our very best to answer you, however we ask that you consider any questions you have in advance as we cannot offer unlimited access to our Inclusion or Admissions Departments.